 Spin Photon interface for color centers in diamond

 Building a long distance quantum network is one of the big challenges in the field of quantum communication, which requires the development of a quantum repeater.
 A crucial component of this is an efficient, coherent spin photon interface, and coupling single color centers in diamond to a microcavity is a promising approach therefore.
 In our experiments, we integrate a diamond membrane to an open access fiber-based Fabry-Perot microcavity [Heupel et al., Micromachines 2020] to attain emission enhancement into a single well-collectable mode as well as spectral filtering.
 Simulations predict the feasibility of a strong enhancement of the Zero-Phonon-Line (ZPL) emission efficiency, reaching values of up to 80%.
 We have performed spatially resolved characterizations of different coupled cavity-membrane devices and observed significant effects of the diamond membrane on the cavity mode properties [Körber et al].
-We have also integrated such devices in a cryogenic environment and achieved highest mechanical stability for operation under resonance conditions [in preparation].
+We have also integrated such devices in a cryogenic environment and achieved highest mechanical stability for operation under resonance conditions [Pallmann et al. 2023].